Reviews10 min read

 Does Cloudways offer a free plan?

 No free plan exists, but there's a 3-day free trial that doesn't require a credit card.
-That's honestly enough time to spin up a test server, migrate a site, and see how it performs before you commit a dollar.
+That's honestly enough time to spin up a test server, migrate a site, and see how it performs before you commit any money.

 Can I host multiple websites on Cloudways?

 Yes — and this is one of the platform's real strengths.
 You can host multiple applications on a single server, run multiple servers from one account, and manage everything from a single dashboard.
-If you're an agency juggling 15–30 client sites, this setup is a genuine time-saver compared to logging into individual hosting accounts.
+If you're an agency juggling 15–30 client sites, this setup saves genuine time compared to logging into individual hosting accounts.

 Is Cloudways suitable for beginners?

-Honestly, only if you're a motivated beginner who's willing to do a bit of reading.
+Honestly, only if you're a motivated beginner willing to do some reading.
 The dashboard is cleaner than cPanel, but you'll still encounter concepts like server sizing, PHP configuration, and DNS management.
-Absolute beginners who just want something live fast are probably better off with Wix, Squarespace, or a managed WordPress host that abstracts all of that away.
+Complete beginners who just want something live fast are probably better off with Wix, Squarespace, or a managed WordPress host that handles all of that.

 What happens if my traffic spikes on Cloudways?

-Vertical scaling — upgrading to a bigger server — takes a few minutes and can be done directly from the dashboard.
+Upgrading to a bigger server — vertical scaling — takes a few minutes and can be done directly from the dashboard.
 It's not instant auto-scaling like some enterprise cloud platforms, but it's fast enough for most real-world traffic spikes as long as you're keeping an eye on your server metrics.

 Does Cloudways include email hosting?